 If you're looking for a more natural pain relief during labour, you might want to consider gas and air, or as it's medically referred to - Entonox.

-You can use gas and air whenever you want once you are in labour.
-Gas and air is easy to use.
-Simply put the mouthpiece between your lips or teeth and breathe deeply and evenly until you feel slightly light headed then take it away.
+Gas and air is easy to use - simply put the mouthpiece between your lips or teeth and breathe deeply and evenly until you feel slightly light-headed then take it away.

 Biting down on the mouthpiece can also help you cope with the pain of contractions.
 After a few seconds, you’ll feel normal again.

-- You are completely in control of when you use it and it's easy to use.
+• You are completely in control of when you use it and it's easy to use.